linode/docs/docs/applications/containers/how-to-deploy-the-elastic-stack-on-kubernetes/index.md

 1. The Discover tab provides a realtime view of logs as they are ingested by Elasticsearch from your Kubernetes cluster.
 The histogram provides a view of log volume over time, which by default spans for the last 15 minutes.
 The sidebar on the left side of the user interface displays various fields parsed from json fields sent by Filebeat to Elasticsearch.

 1. Use the "Filters" box to search only for logs arriving from Kibana pods by filtering for `kubernetes.container.name : "kibana"`.
-Note that when selecting the textbox, field names and values are auto-populated.
+Note that when selecting the text box, field names and values are auto-populated.
 Select the "Update" button to apply the search filter.

     ![Kibana Filter](kibana-kibana-filter.png "Kibana filter")